LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

     The listing in box.com takes up several pages.
     These box.com videos may be

-    - streamed, including at full size (though generally after an initial delay)
+    - streamed, including at full size (though generally after an initial delay),
-    - downloaded individually
+    - downloaded individually or
     - the whole gigabyte folder can be downloaded at once to play later on your machine.
       (This is a choice on the menu under the page's Folder Options.)